mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/troubleshooting.md

 4. Create new settings for the mindconnect library.
 5. copy the new settings to the node.

-### Reseting the agent settings from version 3.7.0 in Node-RED
+### Resetting the agent settings from version 3.7.0 in Node-RED

 Since version 3.7.0. it is possible to delete the content of the .mc/agentconfig.json file and the agent settings directly from the node.